abhie7/roast-my-resume/README.md

 # Roast My Resume

-Welcome to **Roat My Resume**, a fun and engaging web application that provides brutally honest, humorous critiques of your resume!
+Welcome to **Roast My Resume**, a fun and engaging web application that provides brutally honest, humorous critiques of your resume!
 This project is designed to help job seekers improve their resumes through light-hearted roasting while ensuring that no personal data is saved.

 ## Table of Contents